What is the length of the M.S. in Analytics program?

 What kind of programming experience do I need to satisfy the requirements?

 Programming experience is necessary to be successful in the MSAN program.
-Evidence can be in the form of a formal transcript or practical experience, but we definitely prefer students whose code has been evaluated by a college-level instructor as part of a traditional programming course.
+While practical experience is valuable, we require that applicants complete at least one programming course at an accredited college or university.
 Note that HTML, web design, PHP, Microsoft Excel, VBA, etc. might be valuable, but they do not count towards programming experience.
 We prefer knowledge of programming languages like Python, Java, C#, C++, Matlab, or Mathematica.

 What GRE or GMAT scores are you looking for?